obsidian-toaster/project/project-guide.md

 ## PRD & User stories

 The product document contains a list of user stories which are not categorized but prioritized in a certain way as some user stories are mandatory (= must, will) while others are optional (= should, could).
-Moreover, they are not associated to a specific roadmap release as the process to quantity the workload to develop the user story, to investigate its feasibility & acknowledge it hasn't been yet done.
+Moreover, they are not associated to a specific roadmap release as the process to quantify the workload to develop the user story, to investigate its feasibility & acknowledge it hasn't been yet done.

 To deal with this process, the following workflow has been designed using the Trello Board "Obsidian - Product"